qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 I've been optimizing LESv3 to make it a good basis for the WebAssembly text format and I am publishing this in the hope of getting your feedback, opinions and preferences. **I'd much rather have your opinion now than after I've written separate parsers for multiple languages!**

 Keep in mind that LES is also designed for general-purpose non-Wasm uses.
-That's the main reason for syntax differences between LES and the [proposal](https://github.com/WebAssembly/design/pull/704) by Dan Gohman (and Michael Bebenita?), now developed in [this repo](https://github.com/mbebenita/was).
+That's the main reason for syntax differences between LES and the [older proposal](https://github.com/WebAssembly/design/pull/704) by Dan Gohman (and Michael Bebenita?), now developed in [this repo](https://github.com/mbebenita/was).
 For example, in that proposal, plain words like `foo` are reserved for future use as keywords, whereas `$foo` is an "identifier".
 In LESv3 (and in this document!), plain words like `foo` are considered identifiers, while `$foo` is just an identifier with the prefix operator `$` in front.

-Hopefully you'll agree that the changes are not onerous.
-Even when writing Wasm code by hand, LES is much easier to use than either the s-expression syntax or any traditional assembly language.

 Wasm stack machine in LESv3, by example
 ---------------------------------------